DataDaoDe/awesome-foss-apps/README.md

 * ruby, rails, ember
 * GPLv2 License

-> Discourse is a discussion platform or a modern take on the webforum.
+> Discourse is a discussion platform or a modern take on the web forum.
 It has a very modular system built on top of rails and contains great examples of how to build an interactive frontend in ember within a rails application.
-It has an admin interface, signup/signin with Oauth for Google, Facebook, Twitter, Yahoo, and Github.
+It has an admin interface, signup/sign-in with Oauth for Google, Facebook, Twitter, Yahoo, and Github.
 It has extensive i18n, real time notifications, a plugin ecosystem, is SEO optimized, and is designed for tablet and mobile devices.

 #### [Reddit](https://github.com/reddit)

 * python, pylons, node, react, rabbitmq, postgresql
 * Common Public Attribution License Version 1.0

 > Reddit is a news platform for what's new and popular on the web.
 It is built in python and integrates with a lot of third party services: rabbitmq, memcached, cassandra, solr, and postgresql to name a few.
-The code provides a good example of a large pylons project, and shines when it comes to the code that integrates with many other services.
+The code provides a good example of a large pylons project and shines when it comes to the code that integrates with many other services.

 #### [Taiga](https://github.com/taigaio)